-The estimated amount from the conclusion of the 30th Annual General Meeting until the next Annual General Meeting in 2021 is RM400,000.00.
-In the event that the proposed Directors' Benefits are insufficient, approval will be sought at the next Annual General Meeting for the shortfall.
+The estimated amount from the Thirty-First Annual General Meeting until the next annual general meeting in 2022 is RM400,000.
+In the event that the proposed Directors' Benefits are insufficient, approval will be sought at the next annual general meeting for the shortfall.